ddiakopoulos/tinyply/readme.md

 # tinyply

 A two-file, zero-dependency (except the STL) public domain implementation of the PLY mesh file format.
-The library is written in modern C++11 and requires a recent compiler (GCC 4.8+ / VS2013+ / Clang 2.9+).
+The library is written in C++11 and requires a recent compiler (GCC 4.8+ / VS2013+ / Clang 2.9+).
 Tinyply supports exporting and importing PLY files in binary and ascii formats.
-The only missing feature is the ability to process big-endian encoded files.
+The only unimplemented feature is reading/writing big-endian files.

+An overview and definition of the format is available [here](http://paulbourke.net/dataformats/ply/).

 ## Getting Started